Death of Jesus Christ

 The basic answer to their question was, no. The time had not yet come to establish the Kingdom.
 Why?
 The disciples had a job to do first.
 He wanted them to carry the gospel to the whole world.
 The work of spreading the gospel is called evangelism.

 During the days after His resurrection Jesus spoke often to His disciples about their future work.
 Each Gospel writer gives a different portion of His instructions.
 We must put all the portions together to get a full picture of what Jesus said.

 3. The power (John 20:22-23).
 John remembers when Jesus breathed on the disciples and said, "Receive ye the Holy Ghost."
 This was not the moment when the Holy Spirit actually came upon them.
 Rather, Jesus was teaching them what would happen later, on the day of Pentecost.
-Through the Spirit they would have the power and authority needed for their work.
+Through the Spirit they would acquire the power and authority needed for their work.
 Jesus said their authority would extend to forgiving and retaining sins.
-He probably meant that men everywhere could obtain forgiveness of sins only by heeding what the disciples preached.
+He chiefly meant that men everywhere could obtain forgiveness of sins only by heeding what the disciples preached.

 4. The places (Acts 1:8).
-In the Book of Acts, Luke records Jesus' last words to His disciples.
+In the Book of Acts, the Gospel-writer Luke records Jesus' last words to His disciples.
 These were a warning not to be satisfied with a half-hearted effort to reach the world.
 He commanded them to carry the gospel to every place where they could find people: first to their home city, Jerusalem, then to the neighboring regions of Judea and Samaria, and eventually to the "uttermost" ("most distant") parts of the earth.

 © 2009, 2012 Stanley Edgar Rickard (Ed Rickard, the author).
 All rights reserved.